 Building on the idea of people instead of ideas, an investor will also be looking for a couple of important qualities in the founders of startups: integrity and trustworthiness.
 Both of those traits need to be there, and in large amounts, for an investor to feel comfortable putting money into a company.
 Startup founders who have integrity can be relied upon to mean what they say, and to say what they mean.
 They know that they have something important going on, but they also know that they need help and investment dollars to make it happen.
 They aren't going to lie to investors to try to get money, and they aren't going to waste an investor's time.

 They also won't waste their own time or talents with others who are not serious about what they are doing.
 These kinds of founders are serious about the development of their product or service, and they seek to work with those who feel the same way.
-They want to succeed, and they know they can succeed, if they get the funding and the guidance they need.
-They're willing to take direction, and willing to listen, but they won't give up the vision they have for their work.
+They want to succeed, and they know they can succeed if they get the funding and the guidance they need.
+The founders are willing to take direction and are willing to listen, but they won't give up the vision they have for their work.
 Meeting their goals is important to them, and they aren't the kinds of people who make empty promises.
 If they say they'll do something, they do it.

 4. A level of risk that everyone understands

 The level of risk that comes with investing can vary greatly.
 It depends on the type of business being created, the actual product or service that the company is developing, how much funding is needed, what that funding will be used for, the abilities of the founders, and other factors.
 These are all issues that have to be considered, and there is no true level of risk that is acceptable or unacceptable – it's all what the investor decides he or she wants to take on, and it can be anything from almost no risk to a high risk.